Mattz-P/Cards/README.md

 2. Quarter Notes
 3. An [example](http://example.com).

 PS: I know this card is broken in pieces.
-This card was first created under this set using Photoshop which serves a symbolic purpose for this set.
+This card was first created under this set using Photoshop which serves a symbolic purpose for this set and wasn't designed from a playable card perspective.

 ![Image](Others/Zuihou/ijn_zuihou_kaini_otsu.jpg "icon")